pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## 3.3 Succession Philosophy

-Succession is the most critical test of a dynasty.
+Succession is the most critical test of a Legacy.
 Will the Empire survive the transition from one generation to the next?
 Our philosophy balances merit-based management with birthright ownership.

 ### Merit-Based Management / Birthright Ownership